top of page

 2. Kugira - To have Ex: Mfite imodoka - I have a car

-3. Gukora - To do, make, work Ex: Ndakora akazi - I do work
+3. Gukora - To do, make, work Ex: Nkora umukora - I do homework

-4. Kujya - To go Ex: Ngiye ku iduka - I’m going to the store
+4. Kujya - To go Ex: Njya ku iduka - I’m going to the store

 5. Kubona - To see Ex: Mbona inzu - I see the house